GusMuche/homebridge-zipabox-platform/README.md

 The plugin only get the status open or closed for door and window.
 It's like a contact sensor but with an other icon.
 If the user click on the button in HomeKit, the plugin will force the get position method.

 ### min / max value
-TEXT TO COMPLETE
+For some sensor, we need to adapt the scale.
+If Zipato give a percent and HomeKit want a scale, you can specify the `min` and the `max` parameter.<br>
+The plugin will calculate a `range` = `max` - `min`.<br>
+Then the value given to HomeKit will be calculatet = `min` + `valueOfZipato`/100 * `range`.

 ### Reverse a value
 Some sensor work inverted as HomeKit expect.
 Example : a motion sensor return true if no motion are detected.
 If you can't change your sensor return value in his configuration or Zipato configuration, you can add the "reverse = true" parameter to reverse the returned value.
 Work for all "get" for attributes.<br>
 This option if fixed to false by the plugin for an alarm type.

 ### Device Status Unavailable
-In case of unavailable device status you can add the parameter "noStatus": true to ask the plugin to not check the availability of the device.
+In case of unavailable device status you can add the parameter `noStatus`: true to ask the plugin to not check the availability of the device.
 This can happen for wired device to the box (security module).<br>
-It can help if your Status UUID have no Parent device with a "status" option.<br>
+It can help if your Status UUID have no Parent device with a `status` option.<br>
 This option is fixed to true by the plugin for an alarm type.<br>

 ### Refresh Rate